neo4jrb/neo4j-ruby-driver/README.md

     $ gem install neo4j-ruby-driver

+## Server Compatibility

+The compatibility with Neo4j Server versions is documented in the [Neo4j Knowledge Base](https://neo4j.com/developer/kb/neo4j-supported-versions/).

 ## Usage

 Both drivers implement identical API and can be used interchangeably.
 The API is to highest possible degree consistent with the official java driver.